-Hennimore's boss is not really mean-spirited or a bad man, but he never fails to give Hennimore two simultaneous tasks with instructions so confusing that no one could possibly handle both without screwing them up in the most comedic way possible.
+- Hennimore's boss is not really mean-spirited or a bad man, but he invariably gives Hennimore two simultaneous tasks with instructions so confusing that no one could possibly handle both without screwing them up in the most comedic way possible.
 Needless to say, Hilarity Ensues.

-Mitchell and Webb themselves during the Behind-The-Scenes skits, where they decide in order to create a meaningful message, they are going to kill off one of the extras.
+- Mitchell and Webb themselves during the Behind-The-Scenes skits, where they decide in order to create a meaningful message, they are going to kill off one of the cast.
 Cue them setting their sights on uber-cheerful James Bachman.

 Webb: "A piercing bore"?
 There's no such expression!